BernardTsai/book/Concepts-Dependencies.md

 **Service Context**

-Often components require a services from other components in order to be capable of providing their own service.
+Often components require a set of services from other components in order to be capable of providing their own service.
 These backend components are the service environment of these components.